amnezia-vpn/amnezia.org-content/docs/en/instructions/0_starter-guide/0_starter-guide.md

 To make it more convenient for you, we have selected several hosting providers.

 Choose a suitable server from the options provided below and follow the step-by-step instructions.
 You can also choose any other VPS provider at your discretion.
+All servers are provided as examples.
 >⚠️ Servers on Reg.ru and Yandex Cloud are not suitable for installing VPN with Amnezia

 &nbsp;